beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 ## HTML Markup

 We want to display our monthly calendar view as a table, like you're probably used to seeing.
-Each column will represent a weekday, and each row will represent a week.
+Each column will represent a day, and each row will represent a week.
 Since we want our view to update according to the locale's preferences, the first column will sometimes represent Monday, sometimes Sunday or Saturday, sometimes even [Friday](https://en.m.wikipedia.org/wiki/Week).

 <Image